datagrok-ai/public/help/develop/dataframe.md

 `BIG_INT` won't be rendered by a [grid viewer][119] and won't become part of [aggregations][120].
 It is introduced for compatibility with `BIG_INT` types in databases.

-### Versioning

-A column increments an integer version number whenever its contents are changed.
-The `.version` property returning this number is useful when invalidating cached computation results stored as columns or dataframes.
-Check [this example][126] to see how column versioning works.

 #### Dataframe

 Enum value: `DG.COLUMN_TYPE.DATA_FRAME`